 If you haven't already enabled using Docker with your project, be sure to consult our documentation page on setting up continuous integration for a Docker project on Semaphore, and enable Docker integrations for your project.

-Projects that are set up as Docker projects will have container registry integrations available as project add-ons.
+Projects that are set up as Docker projects will have container registry integrations available through project settings.

 Configuring the Custom Registry project add-on will enable you to push and pull your images without explicitly having to log into your Custom Registry during builds and deployments.
 To achieve this, do the following:

 Next, you will be prompted with three input fields:

 After you have entered your credentials, click "Save".
 All of your credentials will be encrypted and saved by Semaphore.